 The large, stark granite rock face that will appear in most of your frames is known as El Capitan.

-Whether you actually intend to include “El Cap” or not, is such a prominent feature that you will often find it looming in the background.
+Whether you actually intend to include “El Cap” or not, it is such a prominent feature that you will often find it looming in the background.

 Another iconic rock formation that will surely find its way into your images is Half Dome.

-Whether you actively choose to feature it or leave it as background interest, there is something captivating about its shape and the light it collects.
+Whether you actively choose to feature it or leave it as a background interest, there is something captivating about its shape and the light it collects.

 The Yosemite Valley loop road is divided down the middle by the Merced River, which runs throughout most of the park.

 Imagine the photo above without the Merced River… pretty boring, right?
 But the hooked tree, light snow, and soft water all create a stronger visual journey for the viewer.
-This is what landscape photography is all about!

 I genuinely have no idea how many waterfalls exist in Yosemite National Park, but there are a few extremely prominent ones.

 Most of the major waterfalls are easily accessed via short trails if you want to photograph them from the base.
 However, my favorite Yosemite photographs tend to include the waterfalls within the context of the granite cliffs and valley.

-There is something indescribably magical about their shapes and textures and the way they collect light.
+There is something indescribably magical about their shapes and textures and how they collect light.
 It is something only a photo can convey!